utshomax/postman-docs/src/pages/docs/collections/using-collections.md

 1. Select **Collections** in the sidebar.
 1. Select a collection.
-1. Select the tags section to edit it.
+1. Select the Tags section to edit it.

     <img alt="Add tags to a collection" src="https://assets.postman.com/postman-docs/v10/add-tags-collection-v10.jpg"/>